 But I haven’t explained yet what, to me, is the most intriguing part of this story.

 The Minute Man Express was a Boston & Maine train.
 For road engines, the B&M had 25 modern Berkshire locomotives (wheel arrangement 2-8-4) and ten modern Pacifics (wheel arrangement 4-6-2) on the roster at the time of the accident, all built by Lima Locomotive Works.
 It is a near certainty that it was one of these that struck my grandfather’s coal truck, and I would certainly like to find out which one, because four years after his father was killed, my father was let out of the Coast Guard and went to Florida with a friend and met a young school teacher on the beach and married her there, and then I was born (in 1950).
 The young teacher, my mother, was from Lima, Ohio.
-When I was a year and a half old, they moved us to Maine to live briefly with my grandmother, then to Lima, where I grew up.
+When I was a year and a half old and had been joined by a sister, Ann, they moved us to Maine to live briefly with my grandmother, Hugh’s widow, then to Lima, where I grew up.
 Upon arriving in Lima, my father immediately took a job at Baldwin-Lima-Hamilton Corporation, successor to the Lima Locomotive Works, and I have a treasure trove of photos and documents from there, some of which he brought home from work, some of which he later collected, and some of which I have continued to collect.

 He also started me down the lifelong ambition to build a respectable model railroad.
 Our first joint effort was a card-tabletop HO “layout” started when I was about five years old, set up in my parents’ bedroom.
 I recall sneaking into their room to run it myself, and I still have the plastic shell of a Burlington diesel, partially melted on top, evidence that I had played with the train on that little card table and failed to shut it down completely afterward.
 (I had been caught but forgiven.)
 He collected several model railroad pieces as I was growing up in Lima, all of which I still own, and while I was still young we built a large flat layout on two sheets of plywood laid up in an L-shape.
 In the meantime we dabbled in Lionel as well.